mulchus/SpacePhotos/README.md

 - if you set the publication every 4 hours, the photos will be published once every 4 hours.
 The delay is set in the script launch line.
 - directory - location of photos (full path);
-- pause - the delay between publications in seconds.
+- pause - the delay between publications in seconds, is set to 14400 seconds by default (4 hours).
-A special pause is set in seconds (14400) in the ".env" file.

 ```
 python PATH_TO_THE_FOLDER_WITH_SCRIPT\specified_photo_post.py [-h] [directory]
 ```